kevvvinyao/scientific_research/README.md

 The primary task is to learn Unity 3D and C#, look for some Mars Terrain Unity package, try obtain images and depth data.

+### *EXTRA INFO: change username of github to `kevvvinyao`*

 ## Achievement during current week
-TO BE CONTINUED

-### *EXTRA INFO: change username of github to `kevvvinyao`*
+Find out the work process of function in `C#` script.

+Use the `python` program with `opencv` to handle the images taken before.

+Transform them to depth data `.txt` and grayscale images `.png`.

+More details and content of our achievements: see in `Unity_3D_learning_notes`